 Global Humidifiers Market Drivers:

 Nowadays, people are becoming aware of the harmful impact of pollutants such as dust mites, molds, and bacteria on their health.
 With consistently degrading air quality, they are shifting towards humidifiers for treating air.
 In addition to this, as static electricity build-up is an issue for compact discs, computer storage and other electronic devices, humidifiers are being employed for removing static electricity build-up and maintaining the required humidity level in several industries.
 Moreover, manufacturers are introducing advanced humidifiers with humidity level controllers and auto shutdown capabilities.
-Some of the other factors that are proactive in maintaining the market growth include rising respiratory disorders, technological advancements, rising awareness levels, etc. Looking forward, IMARC Group expects the global humidifiers market to continue its moderate growth during the next five years.
+Some of the other factors that are proactive in maintaining the market growth include rising respiratory disorders, technological advancements, rising awareness levels, etc. Looking forward, IMARC Group expects the global humidifiers market to exhibit moderate growth during the next five years.